kubaszpak/skstyle_bot/README.md

 Python Bot for sstore domain webshops admin panel

 ---
-**Version 1.0.3**
+**Version 1.0.4**
 ---
+It works on sstore version 4.9.3

 ## Purpose

-Its main feature is storaging new orders in a file and every couple of hours sending new client's addresses to put on a package
+Its main feature is storaging new orders in a file and every couple of hours sending an email with new clients' address stickers to put directly on a package

-It's still work in progress

 ## Usage